 - Large ice cubes won’t fit in the Moda bottle.

-- Reports of paint chipping off the metallic finish makes us wary about recommending the Moda bottle.
+- Paint chipping off of the metallic finish makes us wary about recommending the Moda bottle.

 Overall Score: 7/10